 - Check the Shuffle choices box to shuffle the choices when displaying to the learner.
 Each time the learner clicks Reset the choices reshuffle.

 - Click Add choice if you want more.

-- In the Response section, select the answer(s) you want to provide feedback for in the If answer is dropdown box.
+- In the Response section, select the answer(s) you want to provide feedback for in the If answer is dropdown box(es).

 - Assign a Mastery award value for each selected answer.

 - Note: The Mastery award you enter is awarded for each selected answer.
-In this example, 1, 3, and 4 are selected and the Mastery award is set at 5.
-So, the learner would earn 5 points for choosing each of the three answers, up to 15 points.
 You can also assign negative value points to answers.

 - Provide the Feedback you want given to the learner for the selected answer(s).

 - If desired, enter a Mastery award if omitted for any of the possible answers.
 This would likely be 0 or a negative value.

 - If desired, add Feedback if omitted for learners to see if they do not select the specified answer.

 - Click Add response if you want more and repeat Steps 8-10 for each.